-c.
+d.
 Receivable from shareholder

 The Company had an agreement with a corporate shareholder to reimburse the Company for wages paid to a specific employee through March 31, 2020.
-As of June 30, 2020, the amount due to the Company under this agreement totaled \$185,087 and is being repaid to the Company at a rate of \$10,000 per month.
+As of June 30, 2021, the amount due to the Company under this agreement was paid in full.